tfroidcoeur/lights_control/README.md

 ## building
-Once the setup is done, simply calling `make` in the root will build a `lights.hex` file that can be flashed onto a Controllino maxi.
+Once the setup is done, simply calling `make` in the root will build a `lights1.hex` and 'lights2.hex' (for controllino 1 and 2 respectively) file that can be flashed onto a Controllino maxi.

 ### variants
 I have two different controllinos with two different configs so the Makefile will build two variants:

 * `lights1.hex` for the original, main controllino
-* `lights2.hex` for the additional controllino (garden lights and whatnot)
+* `lights2.hex` for the additional controllino (upstairs)

 ## flashing